sermons/play-glory/slides/slides.md

 ---
 If we consider the unblushing **promises** <br/>
-of reward ... promised in the Gospels,
+of reward ... in the Gospels,

 it would seem that our Lord finds <br/>
 our **desires** not too strong, but **too weak**.